-2 Based on the maximum statutory limit and the assumption that the FHCF operates as a single industry entity with a single industry retention and industry limit that apply to industry gross losses from total industry exposure and includes 10% loss adjustment expenses.
+&lt;sup>2 Based on the maximum statutory limit and the assumption that the FHCF operates as a single industry entity with a single industry retention and industry limit that apply to industry gross losses from total industry exposure and includes 10% loss adjustment expenses.

-3 Based on the assumption that the total FHCF net losses is the sum of losses from approximately 160 individual companies, each with its own retention, limit and exposure distribution and includes 10% loss adjustment expenses.
+&lt;sup>3 Based on the assumption that the total FHCF net losses is the sum of losses from approximately 150 individual companies, each with its own retention, limit and exposure distribution and includes 10% loss adjustment expenses.
 Under this assumption it is unlikely for all insurers to trigger or exhaust the total of all FHCF coverage.
-Adjusted loss information for 2022 is not available, and may be different from the data shown above as it is derived from the 2021 Ratemaking Formula Report.
+Adjusted loss information for 2023 is not available, and may be different from the data shown above as it is derived from the 2022 Ratemaking Formula Report.

-4 FHCF projected fund balance is projected as of 12/31/22.
+&lt;sup>4 FHCF projected fund balance is projected as of 12/31/23.

-5 Adjusted Net Losses to FHCF less Projected Year-End Fund Balance.
-Assumes the use of post-event financing, which is repaid with emergency assessments but assumes no risk transfer for 2022-2023 contract year.
+&lt;sup>5 Adjusted Net Losses to FHCF less Projected Year-End Fund Balance.
+Assumes the use of post-event financing, which is repaid with emergency assessments but assumes no risk transfer for 2023-2024 contract year.

 The FHCF has the statutory authority to amortize its debt over a term of up to 30 years.
 Given the magnitude of the losses summarized in Table 1 on the prior page, the FHCF could use this full term (or any shorter term) for any post-event bonds associated with the financing of these losses.
-As summarized in Table 1 on the previous page, bonding needs of the amount required for a 1-50 year scenario are normal by municipal market standards, but relatively larger for a 1-100 year or 1-250 year scenario.
+As summarized in Table 1 on the previous page, bonding needs of the amounts required for all three scenarios are large by municipal bond standards.
 Subject to market conditions, access to the market at times can be uncertain and therefore, it is critical to understand the potential challenges the FHCF may face after a large event.
 In regards to this, pursuant to Section 215.555(4)(c)(2), Florida Statutes, in May and October of each contract year, the FHCF is required to publish its estimated borrowing capacity, estimated claims-paying capacity and projected balance of the fund at December 31 of each year.
-The FHCF's most recent estimates were published in October 2021, which are available on the FHCF's website at https://www.sbafla.com/fhcf/Home/FHCFReports.aspx.
+The FHCF's most recent estimates were October published 2022, which are available on the FHCF's website at https://fhcf.sbafla.com/reports/.

-Per the FHCF's financial advisor, Raymond James & Associates, conditions in the municipal and corporate markets are favorable and interest rates are at historically low levels.
-This has resulted in robust corporate and municipal issuance in 2021 with approximately \$2.0 trillion and \$476 billion of issuance, respectively.
-In addition, the FHCF has some additional factors working in its favor independent of strong fixed income market trends, including, but not limited to: the FHCF has no post-event bonds outstanding; the FHCF is a well-regarded, highly-rated credit (long-term ratings of AA/AA/Aa3 from Standard & Poor's, Fitch, and Moody's, respectively); and the FHCF had significant investor demand for the Series 2020A pre-event taxable bond issuance with \$5.7 billion of orders for a final par amount of \$3.5 billion.
+Per the FHCF's financial advisor, Raymond James & Associates, conditions in the municipal and corporate markets are volatile and interest rates increased dramatically during 2022 as a result of the Federal Reserve raising the Fed Funds rate by 4.25%.
+This has dampened corporate and municipal issuance in 2022 with approximately \$1.4 trillion and \$387 billion of issuance, respectively.
+While cumulative issuance is down overall, the amount of municipal issuance on an individual issuer basis has increased in 2022 with each of the top five largest municipal issuers have issued between \$8 billion to over \$12 billion as compared to the top five largest municipal issuers in 2021 issuing between \$4 billion to approximately \$8 billion.
+In addition, the FHCF has some additional factors working in its favor independent of strong fixed income market trends, including, but not limited to: the FHCF has no post-event bonds outstanding; the FHCF is a well-regarded, highly-rated credit (long-term ratings of AA/AA/Aa3 from Standard & Poor's, Fitch, and Moody's, respectively).